Are you ready to upgrade your web hosting? But not sure which web host to choose?

 My first round of tests using Digital Ocean

-I chose Digital Ocean for my first round of tests – it’s the cheapest cloud hosting provider available on Cloudways.
+I chose Digital Ocean Standard for my tests – it’s the cheapest cloud hosting provider available on Cloudways.

 I started off with a LoadImpact test to simulate how the server would cope with multiple simultaneous users.